 Even better than buffering it or delaying the runoff of rainwater is capturing and using it, which also saves on drinking water.
 In Belgium this policy has already been officially adopted.
 [Vlario, 2010] Rainwater buffering facilities can be realised by reducing the proportion of hard surface areas and introducing green roofs, rainwater ponds, underground reservoirs and decentralised infiltration systems.

 The form of infiltration or buffering that is selected depends on the permeability of the ground, the groundwater level, the quality of the runoff and the space available for infiltration or buffering facilities.

 Two methods exist for reducing the area of impervious surfaces.
 Firstly, roads and other hard surfaces should be no larger than strictly necessary.
-Secondly, where possible, for example on footpaths, semi-permeable materials should be used.
+Secondly, where possible, for example on footpaths and car parks, semi-permeable materials should be used.
 Reducing the area covered by impervious surfaces offers several other advantages besides having a buffering effect and supplementing groundwater.
 Not only do areas with fewer paved surfaces have more lively designs, the microclimate is also improved by evaporation and because plants filter dust particles out of the air.
-The microclimate is also better for the life forms living in the soil.
+This is also better for the life forms living in the soil.
 Habitats are created for plants and animals, both on the surface and in the ground.